 - Pray before you go to bed.
 But not for safety.
 Pray about anything else!
 Focusing your thoughts on the greatness of God will keep you from dwelling on your circumstances.
 Remember, Jesus alone can comfort.
 And He knows your every need, even if you avoid praying for it before bed.

 - Put verses in every corner of the house and read them.
 Make them personal and declare them out loud.

 If you don’t struggle with fear over physical safety, the same principles apply.
-Just transfer it to your situation.
+Just transfer them to your situation.
 If you fear legal dealings, follow the above steps before dealing with them.
 If you fear failure, claim these truths any time the thoughts creep back in.

 Scripture for when you are fearful

 Sometimes, I find myself feeling defeated when I find victory over something only to have the same problem return.
-But I must remember, all things on this earth are a struggle.
+But I must remember all things on this earth are a struggle.
 This life requires daily dependence on Him.
 He desires that.
 Perhaps I must revisit my issues to remind me that I can do nothing without Him.
 I will not give in to fear.
 I will cling to His every promise and declare victory over the enemy.

 I have also created these #NotConsumed Scripture Cards as a way to help you meditate on scripture daily.
 These inspirational cards are prayerfully curated promises from God’s Word that will support and encourage you as you seek to trust God with life’s moments.
 Click here to find out more.